 Evaxion receives FDA fast-track designation for personalized cancer immunotherapy

-/EIN News/ -- COPENHAGEN, Denmark, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- Evaxion Biotech A/S (NASDAQ: EVAX) (“Evaxion” or the “Company”), a clinical-stage biotechnology company specializing in the development of AI-driven immunotherapies, today announced that the U.S. Food and Drug Administration (“FDA”) has granted fast track designation for the Company’s personalized cancer therapy, EVX-01, in combination with KEYTRUDA®.
+COPENHAGEN, Denmark, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- Evaxion Biotech A/S EVAX ("Evaxion" or the "Company"), a clinical-stage biotechnology company specializing in the development of AI-driven immunotherapies, today announced that the U.S. Food and Drug Administration ("FDA") has granted fast track designation for the Company's personalized cancer therapy, EVX-01, in combination with KEYTRUDA®.

 In December 2023, Evaxion received FDA approval to proceed with its Phase 2b clinical trial, where EVX-01 is given in combination with KEYTRUDA® to patients with metastatic melanoma.
 On January 17, 2023, Evaxion furthermore received fast track designation for the vaccine candidate.
 The fast track is designed to expedite the FDA's review of innovative, new drugs that demonstrate the potential to address an unmet medical need.